ricpote/moddedmindustry/SE202526/Milestone2/CodeSmells/RicardoPote/README.md

 public abstract class InputHandler implements InputProcessor, GestureListener{
-    //not sure where else to put this - maps unique commands based on position to a list of units that will be turned into a unit group static ObjectMap<Vec2, Seq<Unit>> queuedCommands = new ObjectMap<>();
+    static ObjectMap<Vec2, Seq<Unit>> queuedCommands = new ObjectMap<>();

     /** Used for dropping items. */